UtopiaOS/book/src/chapter_01_setup_dev_env.md

-# Setup your dev enviroment
+# Set up your dev environment